selipot/hycom-oceantrack/data-bucket-description.md

 The [zarr chunks](https://zarr.readthedocs.io/en/stable/tutorial.html#chunk-optimizations) for the core variables **u** and **v** are (720, 1, 1, 9000) such as the data are optimized for analysis along the time dimension (and X dimension).

+<u>Note about model velocity depth:</u>
+We reproduce here an excerpt from [Arbic et al. 2022](https://dx.doi.org/10.1029/2022JC018551) pertaining to the model depths :

+*The global HYCOM simulation employs nominal 1/25° horizontal grid spacing and 41 hybrid layers (Bleck, 2002) covering the vertical direction.
+HYCOM employs terrain-following coordinates in shallow waters and isopycnal coordinates in the subsurface open ocean.
+In the near-surface open ocean, the uppermost 14 layers are in z-mode, with seven z-levels, having spacing ranging from 1.00 to 6.87 m, in the uppermost 30 m (Figure 1).
+The HYCOM “0 m” (surface) results actually represent the midpoint of the uppermost layer.
+The HYCOM “15 m” results represent interpolations to 15 m.
+The interpolation largely reflects results from the HYCOM level at 13.185 m, which lies in between adjacent levels at 8.38 and 18.55 m.
+The latter three depth values represent middepth points of the respective vertical layers in which they lie.*

 Sea surface height data are contained in stores `hycom12-ssh-x-rechunked-corr.zarr` with `x` from 1 to 12.
 These stores have the same dimensions and coordinates as the velocity data stores except for the coordinate and dimension **Depth** (Depth).
 Their *Data variables* are:
 - **ssh** (time, Y, X): sea surface height, m,
 - **steric_ssh** (time, Y, X): steric change in sea surface height, m.